anttitakalahti/hapi-pre-test/README.md

     }
 });
 ```
+This will print:
+* I am fast function and request.pre.slow is undefined
+* I am slow function and request.pre.fast is true

 ## [http://localhost:3000/both](http://localhost:3000/both)
 A nice thing is that these can be combined.
 One could load some data first and then do bunch of stuff with it later.
 Not that you should.
 Your code should be clean.
 Always.